EAName/Accounting-and-Finance-for-Technology-Managers/README.md

 Fundamentals of Accounting and Finance

-Principles of Accountings through projects
+Principles of Accounting through Projects

-Accounting to Balance Sheet
+Accounting Statements to Balance Sheets

 Time Value of Money